 - Adhesive Bandages

 - Gauze Roller Bandage (at least 2 inches wide)

 - Adhesive Tape

 - Directions for requesting emergency assistance

-Wile many first aid kits on Amazon advertise themselves as OSHA compliant with 100+ components, when you actually look at what is included many art not.
-Be sure to double check both your existing kit and anything new you buy with the above checklist.
+While many first aid kits on Amazon advertise themselves as OSHA compliant with 100+ components when you actually look at what is included many are not.
+Be sure to double-check both your existing kit and anything new you buy with the above checklist.

 Seem like a lot?
 Well, these are just the basics.
 Depending on the nature of the industry, OSHA inspectors might also require specialty personal protective equipment or clean-up kits for chemical and acid spills, body fluid clean-up, animal bites, and more.
 Please check your local and industry requirements for more.

-While the above is all that is required by OSHA other things to consider is a properly labeled Medical Cabinet, and maybe common over-the-counter medications such as pain relievers and anti-acids.
-As stated previously most kits on Amazon are not OSHA compliant, even if they claim to be, but if you are starting from scratch there is not reason you can’t start with a complete kit, including wall cabinet, and adding what you need to bring it up to code or to better suite your workplace’s needs.
+While the above is all that is required by OSHA other things to consider are properly labeled Medical Cabinet, and maybe common over-the-counter medications such as pain relievers and anti-acids.
+As stated previously most kits on Amazon are not OSHA compliant, even if they claim to be, but if you are starting from scratch there is no reason you can’t start with a complete kit, including wall cabinet, and adding what you need to bring it up to code or to better suit your workplace’s needs.